PieIsSpy/PieIsSpy/README.md

 ### Goals
 - [ ] Have a living dex in Pokemon Home
 - [ ] Obtain a shiny pokemon and turn it into a ribbon master (from Gen 3)
+- [ ] Be proficient in coding without needing a guide most of the time
+- [ ] Draw something actually good at least once
+- [ ] Animate something actually good at least once